-If you are serious about your website and you want more security then you should set up Two Factor Authentication.
-This can also prevent anyone from hacking into your website.
-This is simple to set up with the help of a plugin.
-The following URL Google Authenticator Security WordPress, shows you how to achieve this.
+If you are serious about protecting your site from Brute Force attacks, then you should set up Two Factor Authentication.
+The following URL Google Authenticator Security WordPress, can help you further.

 Security Scan Sites

-You might also be interested in the following website Packet Storm Security.
+- Packet Storm Security.
 This website does a superb job at finding any security or vulnerability in WordPress plugins.
-However let me assure you that the WordPress moderators and developers already do a great job in monitoring and temporarily removing a plugin from the repository if it has any security issues until the plugin authors create a patch to secure the plugin.
+(Note: WordPress moderators and developers already do a great job in monitoring and temporarily removing a plugin from the repository if it has any security issues.)

-The following plugin Get Off Malicious Scripts (Anti-Malware) mentioned in Step 8, helped me clean out 2 sites that were attacked by a malware script.
-This plugin cleaned out two files that were infected with this malware script.
+The plugin Get Off Malicious Scripts (Anti-Malware) can help you maintain a clean site.
+I had a site that was attacked and infected by a malware script.
+This plugin cleaned out the site with ease.

-The following two plugins Anti Spam Bee and Si CAPTCHA Anti Spam are only a couple of plugins that will help you fight spam on your website or blog.
+The following two plugins Anti Spam Bee and Si CAPTCHA Anti Spam are a couple of plugins that will help you fight spam in your blog.
 There are many more plugins in WordPress repository.
-Click on the following URL WordPress Anti Spam Plugins to learn more.
+Click the following link WordPress Anti Spam Plugins to learn more.

 Many keep forgetting that WordPress has an area that can help you blacklist ip addresses, names, ulr’s and more.

-Log into your website as admin and go to Settings -> Discussion -> Comment Blacklist. and start adding ip address, names and URL’s.
-Github has provided a better solution for you to keep this list growing.
-Click on the following URL Comment Blacklist For WordPress to learn more.
+Log into your website as admin and go to Settings -> Discussion -> Comment Blacklist, as illustrated in the image below and start adding ip address, names and URL’s.
+Grant Hutchinson, has provided a easy way for you to keep this list up to date.
+Click the following link Comment Blacklist For WordPress to learn more.

-In reality whether you think it is important or not it makes total sense.
-If everyone uses encrypted security on their website, hackers would find it almost impossible to hack your website.
-Most important you want to make sure the data travelling from a computer/ laptop to your site and back is secured.
-The question that many of you might be asking is, When should you upgrade or not your site?
+In truth whether you think it is important or not it makes total sense to have SSL security setup in your site.
+If everyone online uses encrypted security in their site, hackers would find it challenging to hack the site.
+It makes sense to sure the data online travelling from a computer to your site and back is secured.
+A question you might be asking yourself.
+When should I upgrade my site with SSL security?

-If you are selling products online then the chances are you have already set up your shopping cart pages with SSL security.
-If you haven’t then I suggest that you implement this as soon as possible.
-When implementing SSL security on a couple of pages, why not have the whole site secured, this makes total sense.
+If you are selling products online then chances are you already have set up your shopping cart pages with SSL security.
+That means that a couple of pages are now secured with SSL security.
+So, if you have a couple pages secured, why not secure the whole site?
+This makes total sense to me.

-For all those who don’t sell products online, then it is up to you whether or not to set it up.
-However I have read that if you have a contact form in a page, that page should also be secured.
-I have yet to decide whether or not to go in this direction.
-Just remember that if you set it up, make sure you carry out some tests to make sure you don’t loose your Google Page Rank and you don’t have any warnings or error messages popping up.
+For all those who don’t sell products online, then it is up to you whether or not to set up SSL security in your site.
+However if you have a contact form setup in your site, that page should also be secured.

-Nowadays Google has improved this factor substantially.
-If you decide to implement this security smoothly and correctly you should not loose any page rank.
-You might loose some page rank at the beginning, when you first change over.
-But your site should climb back up fairly quickly.
-On the other Google will boost your site’s page ranking a bit because Google likes secured sites.
+Don’t worry too much about losing your ranking because nowadays Google has improved this factor substantially.
+If you decide to implement SSL security and it is done smoothly and correctly you should not lose any ranking.
+You might lose some page rank at the beginning, when you first change over from http:// to https://, but your site should climb back up fairly quickly.
+On the other hand, Google will boost your site’s page ranking a bit because Google likes secured sites

 Information On SSL and HTTPS